 Listen to staff ideas because they have unique sets of experiences and perspectives.
 Don’t always stick to protocol; keep up with new ideas that may create positive change in your company’s success.

 If you are going to take ideas from the staff, make sure you trust them enough to consider their ideas.
 How do you trust your staff?
 It’s a hard thing to start doing in your office but there are little ways to show trust to your staff.
 Your team is made of adults that are competent and responsible and they deserve your trust.

 Start giving out responsibilities that you were afraid to delegate before.
 Allow team members to make suggestions on when meetings should happen and allow communication about office policies to gain a majority perspective on different items.

 When you make work a little more fun, you’ll find that people stay engaged and enjoy their job.
 Make work a fun place to arrive to each morning with party planning, casual Fridays and free coffee.
 Plan football parties or staff meetings where you can pull out the margarita maker.
 Invite storytelling and spontaneity to keep the group connecting on a social level in order to work better as a team.

 Sometimes your biggest problem for creating a positive work environment is that you’re not hiring the right people.
-The people you choose will impact your office’s environment so be sure to choose people that enjoy working with a team, maintaining professionalism and will contribute to the positivity.
-This may require you to let go of the toxic team members, because one bad apple can spoil the bunch.
+The people you choose will impact your office’s environment so be sure to choose people that enjoy working with a team, maintaining professionalism and will contribute to the positive environment.
+This may require you to let go of toxic team members because one bad apple really can spoil the bunch.

-From well-lit offices to well-decorated spaces, this can all affect the positivity in the office.
+From well-lit offices to organized work spaces, this can all affect the environment and vibe in the office.
 Make it attractive, clean, colorful and add comfortable furniture.
 Provide nice amenities, like a kitchen for lunch breaks and a space to go for breaks.
-This could be an an outdoor garden or a room with a television.
+This could be an outdoor garden or a room with a television.

-Try these ideas to increase the positive vibes in your office, and watch as your staff becomes more productive.
+Try these ideas to create a positive environment for employees and watch as your staff becomes more productive!